WASP3D/Communication-Sample/README.md

 Access the Communication Sample Scene:

-Navigate to the following path to load the scene: Communication-Sample\Scene Save the Scene as a Template:
+Navigate to the following path to get the scene: Communication-Sample\Scene

+Save the Scene in the KC as a Template:
-Use the "Save as Template" option in the Designer App to save the Communication Sample Scene for future use.
+Use the "Save as Template" option in the Designer App to save the Communication Sample Scene.

 Play the Scene on the Playout Server:
 Use the Playout Client to play the scene on the Playout Server.